 Seiichi Sega & Intercity-Express

-Harmonizing with the irregular sequences of electro tracks, “line rain” is an artwork designed after the image of an infinite number of lines, falling from the sky over the Shibuya Scramble Crossing, bounding off pedestrians as if they were raindrops.
+Harmonizing with the irregular sequences of electro tracks, “line rain” is an artwork designed with an infinite number of lines falling from the sky over the Shibuya Scramble Crossing, bouncing off pedestrians as if they were raindrops.

 ・superSymmetry (omnibus japan)

-From creative installations, dome videos, audio-visual live sessions, to public art projects established in the Ikebukuro and Shinjuku area, fashion textile it can be said that there are no art projects which the creative unit “superSymmetry” haven’t gone through.
-Mainly consists of digital artists from Omnibus Japan, the unit is where creators from various genres cross paths and create the fluctuation which captivates the attention of audiences from over the country.
-Following its premier publish on MUTEK.JP, “Noesis”—the unit’s artwork—soon caught the attention of many audiences from Montreal, Mexico, Belgium, and Saudi Arabia.
-In addition, “Noesis” is also chosen by the committee as one of the main artworks to be featured at Japan Media Arts Festival.
+From creative installations, dome videos, audio-visual live sessions to public art projects established in the Ikebukuro and Shinjuku areas, it can be said that there are no art projects which the creative unit “superSymmetry” haven’t worked on.
+The unit is where creators from various genres cross paths and create the fluctuations which captivate the attention of audiences from all over the country.
+The unit’s premier artwork, MUTEK.JP “Noesis”, soon caught the attention of many audiences from Montreal, Mexico, Belgium, and Saudi Arabia.
+In addition, “Noesis” was also chosen by the committee as one of the main artworks to be featured at Japan Media Arts Festival.

 Intercity-Express is the solo sound/visual project established by the musician Tetsuji Ono.
 Combining various visual programming techniques to create catchy audio/visual artworks, the project soon caught the attention of various digital art festivals held both in Japan and overseas.
 The project also made its entrance to MUTEK.JP’s featured stage in 2016, 2017, 2018, and 2019.

 ■“渋谷エンタメテック推進プロジェクト” (“Shibuya Entertainment × Technologies Promotion PROJECT”)